 SINS faculty, postdocs, and graduate students seek to examine the complex interplay among the brain, behavior and environment, utilizing multiple levels of analysis.
 These include behavioral, electrophysiological, pharmacological, cellular, genetic, molecular, circuit, and neural-network model approaches.

-The areas of interest of our faculty include: neuroimmune interactions and behavior; early-life experience and maternal care; cognitive development and aging; neural basis of vision and audition including multisensory and sensorimotor integration; large-scale oscillations and pharmacological mechanisms of spatial/temporal processing; interval timing and temporal memory; neural-network models of associative learning and sensory gating; sex differences in brain and behavior including numerical cognition and spatial navigation; nutrient and hormonal modulation of learning and memory across the lifespan; and the roles of the basal ganglia in goal-directed behavior and habit formation.
+The areas of interest of our faculty include: social and motivated behavior; social and emotional interplay at the neural circuit and behavioral systems level, midbrain dopaminergic reward systems; hypothalamic neural circuits for homeostasis and social behavior; sex-specific changes in social and motivated behavior; neuroimmune interactions and behavior; early-life experience and maternal care; cognitive development and aging; neural basis of vision and audition including multisensory and sensorimotor integration; sex differences in brain and behavior; nutrient and hormonal modulation of learning and memory across the lifespan; and the roles of the basal ganglia in goal-directed behavior.

-- Successful completion of a major area paper and oral qualifying examination;
+- Successful completion of a major area paper and oral qualifying examination (preliminary exam)

 Advanced research techniques available include: